 Of course, there is also the question of gender.
 “Bro” is undoubtedly a masculine subtype.
 Geek/nerd/dork, on the other hand, has masculine connotations.
 There are a few reasons for this.

 - Interests: Science/math/sci-fi traditionally aligned with masculinity due to chauvinistic beliefs

-- Culture: Portrayals of geeks/nerds/dorks typically contrast with bros while objectifying women: see Revenge of the Nerds
+- Culture: Portrayals of geeks/nerds/dorks typically contrast with bros while objectifying females: see Revenge of the Nerds

 - Gender divide: Many geeks/dorks/nerds prefer gender homogeneity due to their own insecurities